-Bill Gates is known for currently being the richest person in the world and the founder of the largest software business in the world, Microsoft.
+Bill Gates is known for being one of the richest people in the world and the founder of the largest software business in the world, Microsoft.
 He was born in Seattle, Washington in 1955 and started learning about computer programming at the age of 13.
-Gates was always competitive, specifically in sports and board games.
-This later helped him in the business world.
+Gates was always a competitor, specifically in sports and board games.
+This later helped him in the business world, of course.

 He met his future business partner, Paul Allen, when he was still in high school.
 They got in trouble for messing with the computers at their school.
 The first computer program that Gates and Allen turned into a business was in 1970 when Gates was 15 years old.

-By 1975, Gates and Allen formed their business, originally called “Micro-Soft,” to combine “micro-computer” and “software” (but they quickly changed to simply Microsoft).
-It didn’t take off right away, but Gates’ hard work and attention to detail helped shape its successful future.
-He used his mother’s executive connections to meet top dogs in the industry and spread information about Microsoft’s software.
+By 1975, Gates and Allen formed their business, originally called Micro-Soft to combine “micro-computer” and “software” (but quickly changed to simply Microsoft).
+It didn’t start off too solidly, but Gates’ hard work and attention to detail made it what it became.
+He spread information about Microsoft’s software, using his mother’s executive connections to meet top dogs in the industry.

-When Microsoft Windows was created in 1985, it revolutionized computer software and the company finally took off in earnest.
+When Microsoft Windows was created in 1985, it revolutionized computer software and the company truly took off.
 Once he had achieved success, Gates began to venture into philanthropy.
 Now he is considered one of the leading philanthropists in the world.